t8y2/repos-sync/README.md

     private: false # Is it a private repository? (optional, default is true, meaning private)
   - source_repo_name: repo-2 # Second source repository name
     branch: main # Branch
+token: # To use the batch deletion feature, simply configure the token and the plat_host in the source section above
+  github: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+  forgejo: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

 ### Running ReposSync